Essential Camera Filters for Landscape Photography

 The UV Filter or Lens Protector

-In the days of film based Landscape Photography, it was essential to use a UV filter for landscape photography.
+In the days of film-based Landscape Photography, it was essential to use a UV filter for landscape photography.
 These filters help to reduce the effect caused by high levels of UV light, which can create a blue cast in the photograph.
-This can and does still happen but with digital technology it’s easily corrected.
+This can and does still happen but with digital technology, it’s easily corrected.

 Despite this, I still consider these to be essential camera filters because they help protect the front element of the lens.
-Using a screw in UV filter on a lens will protect it from dirt, dust and scratching.
+Using a screw-in UV filter on a lens will protect it from dirt, dust and scratching.
 Reducing the frequency of lens cleaning is a good thing as it reduces the risk of the glass being damaged.

 Neutral Density Filter

 Neutral Density or ND filters for short, reduce the level of light reaching the camera sensor.
-This slows the shutter speed as the camera tries to capture a well exposed image.
+This slows the shutter speed as the camera tries to capture a well-exposed image.
 Typically, these filters help you blur motion such as when photographing waterfalls.

 ND filters come in different strengths, measured by their effect on the shutter speed.
 A 2X filter reduces light by 1 stop, causing the shutter to open twice as long.
 A 4X filter causing a 4 times reduction in the shutter speed etc.

-You can buy these filters as both round screw in and square slot in types.
-Both work well but personally I use the slot in design.
+You can buy these filters as both round screw-in and square slot in types.
+Both work well but personally, I use the slot in design.
 This allows me to slot multiple filters into the same filter holder, giving greater control over the shutter speed.
 Some light may leak in around the edge of the filter holder but this doesn’t become a problem until we get to the Long Exposure filters discussed shortly.

-Neutral Density Graduate
+Neutral Density Graduated

 The Neutral Density Graduate or ND Grad for short is similar to the Neutral Density filter.
 The difference is that only half the filter is dark.
 The other half of the filter is clear and allows light to pass without affecting the exposure.